 If a business supplied you with goods that you didn't ask for, you can keep the goods without paying for them if:

-- the business didn’t give you the above information at the time that they supplied the goods to you
+- the business didn’t give you information about your rights at the time that they supplied the goods to you

 - you made the goods available for collection by the business, and they didn't retrieve them within the ten working day period.